hyonchoe/travel-blog/README.md

 ## Reflection
 I developed this project:
 - to learn React and Node.js (for backend piece) as it was my first time working with both of them
-- to give myself a tool to track my travels and reflect back on experiences.
+- to give myself a tool to track my travels and reflect back on experiences

 I made use of Create React App to bootstrap the project and have it handle setup and environment configuration to more efficiently spend my time working and learning React development.